 The Dilemma.
-Mary owns marketable securities worth \$500,000.
-She purchased the securities many years ago for \$100,000, and they are producing income of around \$12,500 each year (a 2.5% return).
+Mary purchased marketable securities many years ago for \$100,000.
+They are now worth \$500,000, and they are producing income of around \$12,500 each year (a 2.5% return).
 Mary considers selling the securities and reinvesting the proceeds to obtain a higher income, but she is not happy about the capital gains tax that she would have to pay as a result of the sale.
 Ultimately, Mary would like to split the securities (or the sale proceeds) in her will among her three grandchildren.
 Mary is also one of our ardent supporters who is committed to making a significant gift to us, but not at the expense of her grandchildren.

 A Logical Solution.
-First, Mary transfers the securities to a charitable remainder unitrust (CRUT) that will pay her an annual income of 5% of the value of the trust assets as re-valued every year.
+With the assistance of her advisors, Mary transfers the securities to a charitable remainder unitrust (CRUT) that will pay her an annual income of 5% of the value of the trust assets as re-valued every year.
 Payments continue for as long as she lives, with the remainder going to us at Mary's death.
-Mary can take a charitable tax deduction for the present value of our remainder interest in the trust (assuming she itemizes), and she will also avoid any capital gains tax on the transfer to the trust.
+Mary is eligible to take a charitable tax deduction for the present value of our remainder interest in the trust (assuming she itemizes), and she will also avoid any capital gains tax on the transfer to the trust.

-Second, Mary creates an irrevocable life insurance trust (ILIT) and the trustee purchases a life insurance policy on Mary's life in the amount of \$500,000 (or more) to replace the value of the securities she donated in the CRUT.
-She makes annual gifts to the ILIT to pay the premiums on the policy using the savings generated by the charitable income tax deduction and her income from the charitable remainder unitrust.
+Next, Mary creates an irrevocable life insurance trust (ILIT) and the trustee purchases a life insurance policy on Mary's life in the amount of \$500,000 (or more) to replace the value of the securities she donated in the CRUT.
+Mary uses her income from the CRUT to make annual gifts to the ILIT to pay the premiums on the policy.
 As grantor of the ILIT, Mary names her grandchildren as equal beneficiaries of the trust.